Foods to Choose if You Have Mixed Irritable Bowel Syndrome

 What foods should I eat if I have IBS?

 Even though there is no cure for IBS, the symptoms can be reduced with the proper diet.
 Recording your current diet in a journal can help you find foods that trigger your IBS symptoms.
 Be sure to discuss the results of your journal with your doctor.
 He or she may recommend a dietitian who can help make changes to your diet.

 Fiber may also decrease bloating, pain, and other symptoms of IBS.
 It does this by making the stools softer so that they can pass out of your body more easily.
 Soluble fiber found in foods such as dried beans and other legumes, oats, barley, and berries may help diarrhea by slowing down the passage of food from the stomach to the intestines and by giving stool form.
 Foods such as dairy products, carbonated beverages, raw fruits, and cruciferous vegetables such as broccoli, cauliflower, cabbage, and Brussels sprouts may trigger bloating and gas.
-Try a lactose-free diet to see if bloating and gas decrease.
-Eating a low-fat diet will also help with the symptoms of IBS.
+You may want to try a lactose-free diet to see if bloating and gas decrease, but be sure to still maintain an adequate calcium intake with fortified dairy alternatives such as almond, soy, or coconut milk.
+Eating smaller, more frequent meals and following a low-fat diet may also help with the symptoms of IBS.

 What foods are high in fiber?

 Good sources of fiber include fruits, vegetables, whole grain breads, and whole grain cereals.
 Eating foods from any of these groups will help add fiber to your diet.
+Try to incorporate some form of fiber with each meal.
 It is important to add fiber in your diet slowly to minimize bloating and gas that can be brought on by a sudden increase in fiber.
 These symptoms usually improve as your system gets used to the new amounts of fiber you are eating.

 The following foods are examples of those that are excellent sources of fiber: